axelhj/gl-game/README.md

+# Gl-game with C++ & GLFW

-# Mostly experimental.
-Has a "typewriter style" text renderer
+Experimental OpenGl-engine with collision-resolution and a "typewriter style" text renderer and a weird protagonist.
+Supports 3D.

 ## In progress